Periodontitis: Controlling Gum Disease

 Dentists may also use scaling to remove bacteria from the teeth, or a practice known as root planing where the surfaces of the tooth’s root are smoothed to deter bacteria that may stop the gums healing.

-In advanced cases periodontal surgery may be necessary where the gum is moved away under anaesthetic allowing areas that are normally out of reach to be cleaned.
+In advanced cases periodontal surgery may be necessary where the gum is lifted under anaesthetic allowing areas that are normally out of reach to be cleaned.
 It may also be the case that antibiotics are prescribed to help fight an infection.

 Dealing with tooth loss due to periodontitis